sabouaram/Virtual-Credit-Cards-project-/frontend.md

 All unexpected errors should return the current URL.

 ## Token Management
 For token management, we use `flutter_secure_storage` for mobile apps.
 Tokens should be securely stored on the user's device.
-For web applications, tokens should be managed accordingly.
-To identify how to store the JWT.
+For web applications, tokens should be managed accordingly. `To identify how to store the JWT: Mainly looking for a good and secure solution`.

 We have provided a JwtTokenManager class as an example for token management.
 Please adapt it as needed for your specific requirements.